-I won’t deny it, one of the very things that attracted me to blogging in the first place was the idea that I could earn an income doing affiliate marketing.
+I won’t deny it, one of the very things that attracted me to blogging in the first place was the idea that I could earn an income doing some affiliate marketing.

 I knew it wasn’t going to be easy, I was a complete newbie to it all back in 2010.
+Just learning the ropes and being inspired by other successful affiliate bloggers like John Chow and Darren Rowse.

 The mistakes bloggers make today

-- Going overboard with affiliate ads, links, banners, pop-ups, etc.
+- Going overboard with affiliate ads, links, banners, pop-ups, etc. (I’ve done this.)

 Knowing of some of these mistakes can definitely help YOU as a blogger to make better decisions on how to do affiliate marketing.